Turbulence modeling over riblets via domain transformation: Problem formulation

 that maps the physical domain $(\tilde{x}, \tilde{y}, \tilde{z})$ where $\tilde{y}\in [-1+r(\tilde{z}),1]$ to a computational domain in which $y\in[-1,1]$ (cf.~figure~\ref{fig.coc}).
 This is achieved using the mapping function

-where $r(\tilde{z})$ can be any arbitrary streamwise-constant shape function that captures the geometry of the surface corrugation on the lower wall.
-For $2\pi/\omega_z$-periodic semi-circular riblets studied in this paper, the shape function can be defined as

-Here, $|\cdot|$ denotes the absolute value, $\alpha$ is the peak-to-trough height, and $\omega_z$ is spanwise frequency.
-To analyze the effect of riblets on drag, the riblet base is lowered by a proportion of the roughness height, i.e., $\alpha\, r_p$ with $r_p\in[0,1]$, to ensure that the bulk flux matches that of a smooth channel flow of height $2$; see figure~\ref{fig.ribshapes}.
-The choice of $r_p$ also ensures the validity of our model when turbulence penetrates the riblet grooves, i.e, when riblets are larger than the optimal drag-reducing size, by assuming that the tip of riblets is located within the original channel (i.e., $\tilde{y}>-1$).
-The value of $r_p$ is determined in an iterative manner to extend the original and transformed wall-normal domains to $\tilde{y}\in[-1-\alpha\, r_p,1]$ and $y\in[-1-\alpha\, r_p,1]$, respectively.
-The domain transformation reflects the surface geometry on the differential operators as
+{The shape function $r(\tilde{z})$ captures the spanwise dependence of the surface corrugation, e.g., for scalloped riblets with spanwise frequency $\omega_z$, the shape function is constructed by concatenating two sinusoidal segments over the spanwise interval $[-\pi/\omega_z,\pi/\omega_z]$.} {In addition to the aforementioned mapping,} the riblet base is lowered by a proportion of the roughness height {($\alpha$)}, i.e., $\alpha\, r_p$ with $r_p\in[0,1]$, to ensure that the bulk flux matches that of a smooth channel flow of height $2$; see figure~\ref{fig.ribshapes}. {This results in a stretched vertical extent for both} the original and transformed wall-normal domains to $\tilde{y}\in[-1-\alpha \,r_p,1]$ and $y\in[-1-\alpha \,r_p,1]$, respectively. {We note that in this study, the value of $r_p$ is determined in an iterative manner.} {Following the chain rule,} the domain transformation reflects the surface geometry on the differential operators as

 where $F_{\tilde{y}}$ and $F_{\tilde{z}}$ are the ${\tilde{y}}$ and ${\tilde{z}}$ derivatives of the mapping function~\eqref{eq.mapping}, respectively.

 While carefully designed small-size riblets have been shown to reduce drag and suppress the energy of the flow, large riblets are known for converse effects.
 This results in an {\em optimal\/} parameterization for conventional riblets (e.g.,~\cite{garjim11a}) that corresponds to the maximum achievable reduction in drag.
 In this paper, we not only analyze the effect of riblets on skin-friction drag and the turbulent kinetic energy, but also conduct a model-based analysis of previously identified flow mechanisms that not only deteriorate the drag-reducing capabilities of larger riblets, but can lead to an increase in skin-friction drag.